flamableconcrete/awesome-dnd/README.md

 *YouTube Channesl related to D&D and/or roleplaying*

-* [Dungeon & Dragons](https://www.youtube.com/c/DNDWizards/featured) - The official Dungeons & Dragons channel on YouTub
+* [Dungeons & Dragons](https://www.youtube.com/c/DNDWizards/featured) - The official Dungeons & Dragons channel on YouTub
 * [D&D Beyond](https://www.youtube.com/channel/UCPy-338BEVgDkQade0qJmkw) - Official D&D Beyond Channel
 * [Critical Role](https://www.youtube.com/channel/UCpXBGqwsBkpvcYjsJBQ7LEQ) - Home of "Vox Machina" and "The Mighty Nein"
 * [XP to Level 3](https://www.youtube.com/user/TheDrModnar) -  Tutorials, satire, skits, and all other assortment of videos on Dungeons and Dragons and other TTRPG's